nimimo Logonimimo

 Summary

-nimimo is a non-custodial identity and wallet platform.
+nimimo is a non-custodial identity, wallet, and creator monetization platform.
 The core security property — that the server never has access to user private keys or seed phrases — is architecturally guaranteed.
 A full server database compromise would expose only public addresses and email addresses.
 No funds can be stolen.

 Architecture